dart-lang/language/accepted/future-releases/abstract-external-fields/feature-specification.md

 implementations that are not known statically; the declarations are associated with implementations via an implementation specific mechanism.

-A field is associated with a storage location and an implicitly induced setter and/or getter which amounts to an implementation, so fields seem to be inherently non-abstract and non-external.
-However, we can identify the field with its accessors:
+However, variables do not seem to be compatible with these modifiers.
+A variable is associated with a storage location and an implicitly induced setter and/or getter.
+This amounts to an implementation, so variables seem to be inherently non-abstract and non-external.

-1. An "abstract instance field" can be a pair of an abstract instance getter and an abstract instance setter.
-This can be useful, because one declaration replaces two declarations containing some redundant
-   elements: `int get foo;s et foo(int _);`.
-Developers could otherwise use a concrete field, `int foo;`, but this may cause a waste of space if someone _extends_ the class instead of implementing it, because the intention is to override the getter and setter, and never use the storage.
+However, we may focus on the implicitly induced setter and/or getter for a given instance variable declaration, in which case it is simply considered to be a more concise notation for said accessors.
+The point is that the getter and/or setter is added to the class interface, and they are intended to be implemented by subtypes.

+As a workaround, it is possible to use a concrete instance variable as an "abstract instance variable" by simply ignoring the implementation.
+The concrete variable declaration will add the implicitly induced setter and/or getter to the interface of the enclosing class (let us call it `C`).
+Any concrete subtypes (`class D implements C ..`) will be required to implement said accessors.

+However, _subclasses_ of `C` will not be required to implement the accessors, they will tacity inherit the implementation of the concrete field, which may be a bug.
+Also, if the subclasses of `C` _do_ implement the accessors, the storage reserved for the concrete variable will be a space leak (it's simply unused).

+Finally, if null-safety is enabled then a concrete instance variable declaration (say, `int foo;`) is a compile-time error if the type of the variable is non-nullable, unless the variable is initialized in the initializer list of each generative constructor of the class.

+So the existing workaround of using a concrete instance variable to emulate an abstract instance variable is inconvenient, error prone, and confusing for a reader of the code, and for a writer of a subclass.

+A similar perspective can be used as a foundation for the notion of an "external variable".
+We focus on the implicitly induced setter and/or getter for a given variable declaration, and the external variable declaration is thus simply a concise notation for said accessors.

-2. Similarly, an "external field" can be a pair of an external getter and an external setter.
-This came up in connection with `dart:ffi`, where users write Dart classes in order to specify a native memory layout.
+The need for such accessors came up in connection with `dart:ffi`, where users write Dart classes in order to specify a native memory layout.
 All instances of the interface will be backed by native (external) code.
-Currently, `dart:ffi` developers use a regular field declaration, `int foo;`, but what is actually needed is an external setter and/or getter.
+Currently, `dart:ffi` developers use a regular field declaration, like `int foo;`, and add metadata to this declaration in order to specify the corresponding foreign language representation.
+But what is actually needed is an external setter and/or getter.

-An abstract or external field declaration replaces a setter/getter pair or a getter.
-In the former case it helps avoid redundant specification of the name and type, which is more concise and less error-prone.
-In the latter case the declaration may actually be more verbose (`abstract final int foo;` vs. `int get foo;`), but it does no harm to include support for these forms, and they may be used to maintain a specific coding style, or it may be used by the implementation specific mechanism which is used with a certain external field declaration,

-A concrete field declaration can be made to work for both situations until the null-safety features are introduced.
-It is suboptimal, but it works.
-With `dart:ffi`, domain specific rules are used to determine which fields are "external", and how they should be connected with the relevant external entities.

-With null safety that approach no longer works.
-For a field whose type annotation is a non-nullable type, e.g., `int foo;`, it is an error unless initialization is performed by every generative constructor, or the field itself is modified to have an initializing expression, e.g., `int foo = 0;`.
-This adds yet another element to the declaration which is meaningless, confusing for readers of the code, and which may be inconvenient to write.
-It may even involve nonsensical code like `X foo = throw 0;` (where `X` is a type variable) in the case where no expression is statically known to evaluate to an instance with the required type.

-To provide a migration path for these use cases, we introduce _abstract and external field declarations_.
+It is of course possible to declare an external setter and/or getter directly.
+However, this gives rise to duplicate code elements (the name and type and metadata may need to be written twice, and they must be kept consistent when the code is maintained).
+This means that the ability to declare an external variable and avoid this duplication is useful, in a similar way as for the abstract instance variables.

 ## Feature Specification

-This section specifies abstract and external variables.
+In response to the above motivation, we introduce _external variable dclarations_ and _abstract variable declarations_, which are syntactic sugar for the implicitly induced accessors of similar, concrete variable declarations, carrying over the property of being abstract or external.

 ### Syntax